The Legal Cheek View

 When the set was established more than a century ago, it took its then name from the premises it occupied at 4 Paper Buildings.
-Though the chambers is still based there, it was renamed in 2001 as Hailsham Chambers, taking its name from Quintin Hogg, a former tenant who inherited the title of Lord Hailsham and went on to become Lord Chancellor.
-Parallel to this, the set has moved from being a generalist practice covering both civil and criminal work, to specialising in civil litigation.
+Though still being its home, it was renamed in 2001 as Hailsham Chambers, taking its name from Quintin Hogg, a former tenant who inherited the title of Lord Hailsham and went on to become Lord Chancellor.
+Past big-name members also include Eleanor Sharpston, former Advocate-General at the European Court of Justice and late law lord, Lord Diplock.

 Parallel to its developing history, the set has moved from being a generalist covering a broad range of civil and criminal work, to specialising in select areas of civil litigation.
 Today it has more than 50 tenants, nine of whom are QCs.
 Silks include head of chambers Julian Picton, the editor of McGregor on Damages textbook, David Pittaway who was instructed on the Hillsborough Inquests and The Shipman Inquiry, and deputy head of chambers Nicola Rushton who has a niche specialism in enforcement of legal aid regulations.

 Few sets can rival Hailsham’s focus on professional and clinical negligence.
 The two practices each account for 40% of instructions, with the balance being made up of costs, regulatory work, personal injury and commercial.
 The set’s specialisms make for “varied and interesting cases, as well as “intellectual challenges” for its members.
 “There is some truly excellent work in chambers’ core practice areas,” an insider tells us, while at the junior end, as with most civil sets, there is also plenty of RTA and credit hire work.

 What The Junior Barristers Say